-You need to be fully aware of all costs related to the rental property prior to applying for a mortgage, including repairs and maintenance costs.
+You need to be fully aware of all costs related to the rental property prior to applying for a mortgage, including repairs and maintenance costs for when you have to contact a roofing or foundation contractor.
 Being your largest cash outlay, it goes without saying that your mortgage is the most important cash consideration.
 Obviously, your credit history will determine if you will get one in the first place, and if you do, how much.

 Just before you embark on your property search, check with a mortgage broker to get a glimpse into how much you can be approved for.
 This greatly helps in narrowing down your options.

 Also, do some calculations and proper budgeting to determine the point at which you will break even.
 You want to know you will be getting a return on investment and ‘x’ amount of profit each month.

 Above all, make sure this is going to be a worthwhile investment.